KeystoneDH/2024/_src/registration.md

 ### Parking on Campus

-We will be providing Event Parking Passes at the entrance to the conference that will be valid for all days of the conference.

-The parking lot closest to the Reed Union Building is the <strong>Reed Lot</strong>.
+Parking will be free for our conference attendees, and the <strong>Reed Lot</strong> is reserved for us through the conference.
 When there is no parking available in Reed Lot, the second-closest lot is <strong>Erie Lot</strong>.

+For those staying overnight on campus in Senat Hall, you can park either in Reed Lot or up the hill in Tiffany Lot.
+When you arrive to campus, you will be able to go up Jordan Road to Ambrosia Drive and drive past Perry Hall to a small circle in front of Senat Hall to unload.
+That is convenient as a drop-off point but not a parking area—so we recommend moving the car down to Reed Lot or up to Tiffany Lot.

-Further lots are <strong>Prischak, Benson, Nick, Jordan Road, and Junker Lot</strong>.
-Check out the map above for a visual layout of the campus.
+Here is [a detailed campus map](https://behrend.psu.edu/map) for a visual layout of the campus and parking lots.

 </div>